Magic Quadrant for Unified Communications

 - Messaging — This area includes email, which has become an indispensable business tool, voice mail and various approaches to unified messaging (UM).

 - Communications-enabled applications — This broad group of applications has directly integrated communications functionality.
-Key application areas include collaboration applications, contact center applications, notification applications, and consolidated administration, reporting and/or analytics tools.
+Key application areas include collaboration, contact center, notification, and consolidated administration, reporting and/or analytics tools.
 Eventually, other applications that support business processes will be communications-enabled; these might include integrating UC with hospital applications to improve doctor-nurse transaction processing workflows or to improve doctor-doctor collaboration activities, or adding communications to purchasing/order processing applications to improve the accuracy and speed of those processes.
 When business applications are integrated with communications applications to improve operations, Gartner calls them CEBPs.

 The stakes for vendors in the enterprise UC market are exceedingly high and, in some cases, existential.
 The stakes for enterprise decision makers are also high due to the significant costs, visibility and business impacts of their choice.
 Five UC characteristics will have an important effect on the success of a UC product and the satisfaction of users:

-- User experience (UX) — The quality and effectiveness of the overall user experience (UX) across all devices will heavily influence the effectiveness of the solution, its adoption rate and, ultimately, enterprise productivity.
+- User experience (UX) — The quality, intuitiveness and effectiveness of the overall UX across all devices will heavily influence the effectiveness of the solution, its adoption rate, usage and, ultimately, enterprise productivity.
 While consolidated administration and management are important characteristics of a successful solution, it is the high-quality end-user experience that will drive adoption and productivity.

 - Broad solution appeal — Successful UC solutions must be attractive to a broad and diverse audience of enterprise decision influencers.
 In addition to the end users, enterprise decision influencers span such diverse groups as IT, telecom, data communications, the audio-visual video group and members of the executive suite.

-Evaluate the OpenTouch Suite if you are looking for a complete software UC suite; however, ensure that Alcatel-Lucent has sufficient service and support presence in your market.
+Existing customers should evaluate the OpenTouch Suite if they are looking for a complete software UC suite; however, new potential customers should ensure that Alcatel-Lucent has sufficient service and support presence in their market.

-- OpenTouch offers a full multiparty, multidevice and multimedia UC suite with a competitive TCO that can operate as a complete solution, or as part of a multivendor UC solution.
+- OpenTouch offers a full multiparty, multidevice and multimedia UC suite with a competitive total cost of ownership, and that can operate as a complete solution or as part of a multivendor UC solution.

 Consider Avaya Aura if you need to bring together heterogeneous environments (systems, services and devices) or have significant investments in Avaya that you wish to migrate toward a next-generation UC solution.

-- Telephony and contact center remain central elements in Avaya's portfolio: Avaya's strength and brand recognition in this area help it retain market visibility while it continues to strengthen its overall UC portfolio.
+- Telephony and contact center remain central elements in Avaya's portfolio.
+The vendor's strength and brand recognition in these areas help it retain market visibility while it continues to strengthen its overall UC portfolio.

-- The vendor is expanding its portfolio in key ways, including Avaya Aura Collaboration Environment for enabling a broader ecosystem of partner applications and Aura Cloud Enablement for a partner-led cloud offering.
+- The vendor is expanding its portfolio in key ways, including Avaya Aura Collaboration Environment for enabling a broader ecosystem of partner applications, expanding middleware integration options and completing its support for virtualized servers, and Aura Cloud Enablement for a partner-led cloud offering.

-- Avaya's integration capabilities have been expanded, allowing for stronger multivendor UC integration options, including integration with Microsoft Lync.
+- Avaya continues to expand its integration capabilities, allowing for stronger multivendor UC integration options, including integration with Microsoft Lync.

-- Avaya must continue to demonstrate that it has increased adoption and market momentum for its broader UC portfolio, rather than solely for its telephony and contact center solutions.
+- The vendor must continue to demonstrate that it has increased adoption and market momentum for its broader UC portfolio, rather than solely for its telephony and contact center solutions.

-- The vendor must execute on its plans to consolidate its Flare Experience, Scopia, Aura Conferencing and Avaya one-X clients across the various fixed and mobile platforms to improve the consistency of the user experience and quality.
+- Avaya's broad portfolio contains redundant capabilities, thus creating confusion.
+For example, the vendor must execute on its plans to unify the UC UX by consolidating its Flare Experience, Scopia, Aura Conferencing and Avaya one-X Communicator clients across fixed and mobile platforms.

 Cisco offers a full UC suite, as well as a broad range of additional communications functions.
-Key parts of the UC suite include Cisco Unified Communications Manager; Cisco Jabber, which includes the desktop client; Cisco Unity Connection; Cisco WebEx, which is now also available as an on-premises server; multiple video options; and a broad range of fixed and mobile client and device options.
-The vendor offers significant portions of its software on VMware, which can now operate on both the Cisco Unified Computing System (UCS) servers and other qualified servers.
-Cisco addresses email requirements via integrations with Exchange, Gmail and Zimbra.
-It offers several virtual desktop integration (client virtualization) options, and offers additional integrated communications and collaboration functionality, including its contact center, Cisco WebEx conferencing and WebEx Social (formerly Quad) products.
-The vendor leverages its UC software into a cloud portfolio branded Hosted Collaboration Solution (HCS), which allows Cisco HCS partners to create UC as a service (UCaaS) offerings.
-The vendor made progress this year in simplifying and unifying its pricing model and massive communications portfolio.
-Cisco also offers a useful service to assist enterprises in measuring and increasing end-user adoption of UC tools, and in developing best practices called Collaboration Change Management Services (CCMS).
+Key parts of the UC suite include Cisco Unified Communications Manager; Cisco Jabber, which includes the mobile and desktop client; Cisco Unity Connection; Cisco WebEx, which is now also available as an on-premises server; multiple video options; and a broad range of fixed and mobile client and device options.
+The vendor's entire portfolio is now offered virtually on VMware, operating on both Cisco Unified Computing System servers and other qualified servers.
+Cisco offers several virtual desktop integration (client virtualization) options, and offers additional integrated communications and collaboration functionality, including in its contact center, Cisco WebEx conferencing integrated with Cisco TelePresence and via a recent agreement with Jive.
+Finally, Cisco leverages its UC software into a cloud portfolio branded Cisco Hosted Collaboration Solution (Cisco HCS), which allows Cisco HCS partners to create UCaaS offerings as well as hybrid on-premises-cloud options.

 - Cisco offers a full UC suite with strong, globally scalable support for IM/presence, video, telephony and multiple conferencing options.
 Additionally, full UC functionality is available on leading mobile platforms.